Chris Robshaw appointed England captain for autumn internationals

 England won four of their five matches in the Six Nations but lost 2-0 to South Africa.
 They drew the final Test of the three-match series, a game in which Hartley led the side because Robshaw had broken his thumb.

-Lancaster said in September he had yet to decide on his captain for the autumn but on Tuesday he explained Robshaw had earned the right to remain in the role for his "outstanding" contribution "on and off the field".
+Lancaster he had yet to decide on his captain for the autumn but on Tuesday he explained Robshaw had earned the right to remain in the role for his "outstanding" contribution "on and off the field".

 "We have a strong leadership group in this squad and I know that Chris will be well supported by them in the weeks ahead," Lancaster added.